 Dates and Times

-The HL7 Act class includes two attributes related to the temporal situation of an action (Act.effectiveTime, Act.activityTime).
-In addition, each participation in an Act may have an associated time (for example, author.time or performed.time).
+In the RIM the HL7 Act class includes two attributes related to the temporal situation of an action (Act.effectiveTime, Act.activityTime).
+In CDA R2 this has been constrained to allow only the effectiveTime attribute.Each participation in an Act may also have an associated time (for example, author.time or performed.time).
 Each of these times can be expressed either as a point-in-time or a period of time.

 Potential Overlap